 Yes!
-For an additional fee you can jump to the head of the line and have your string made and shipped out ASAP.
+For an additional fee, you can expedite your order and have your string made and shipped out ASAP.
 Contact us for more details.

-For most recurve bows it's hard to go wrong with 8125.
-It's just an overall solid material and used by the majority of recurve archers.
-Spectra 652 is also good for recurves but has a bit more stretch.
-It is the same thickness as 8125.
-B55 is a very stretchy material and should be used for traditional bows that need a softer string for the limbs or for vintage bows.
-Check out the shop pages for each of these string types for strand count recommendations for each material based on draw weight.
-This is just a starting point but a good reference.
+For most recurve bows, 8125 is a solid choice and widely used by recurve archers.
+Spectra 652 is also good but has a bit more stretch.
+B55 is very stretchy and ideal for traditional or vintage bows needing a softer string.
+Check each material page for strand count recommendations based on draw weight.
+This is a great starting point for your selection.

 We customize the size of the center serving to perfectly fit your nocks.
 There are far more sizes than "small groove" and "large groove" and we make sure your fit is optimal.